 Third party rights are created where a contracting party undertakes, in a contract, to do or not do something for that third party’s benefit.
 Such rights are especially useful in group company situations where, for example, one contract could be entered into for the benefit of the group as a whole (e.g. software licence or IT fit out agreement).

-Until this Act is brought into full force, third party rights will continue to be governed by the common law doctrine of jus quaesitum tertio (JQT).
-Under JQT, for a third party right to be created, the contract must:
+Prior to this Act being brought into full force, third party rights were still governed by the common law doctrine of jus quaesitum tertio (JQT).
+Under JQT, for a third party right to be created, the contract had to:

 - Identify the third party;